Discovery of a Supercluster in the eROSITA Final Equatorial Depth Survey: X-ray Properties, Radio Halo, and Double Relics: Radio emission from the merging clusters eFEDS J093513.3+004746 and eFEDS J093510.7+004910

-Figure \ref{fig:spx} and \ref{fig:spx_profiles} show the spectral indices steepen across the width of RSE and RN towards the central region of eFEDS~J093513.3+004746 and eFEDS~J093510.7+004910.
-In the halo region, the spectral indices do not change significantly over a distance of $\sim550$~kpc (i.e. bin number from 6 to 10 for RSE and from 6 to 11 for RN).
-Figure \ref{fig:spx_dist} provides further support for the spectral index variations in the halo.
-The distinctive spectral behaviour in the relics and halo suggests different physical mechanisms for the origin of these extended sources.
-In the regions between the relics and halo (i.e. bin number 4 for RSE and 4--5 for RN) the spectral indices are flattened.
-One possibility is that the spectral flattening is generated in a region of short-living (100~Myr) and intense turbulence that could be generated in the downstream region of the shock connected to RN \citep[e.g.][]{Markevitch2010}; more solid measurements of the spatial evolution of the spectral index from deeper observations could be used to constrain the strength and decay timescale of this turbulent component.
+Figures \ref{fig:spx} and \ref{fig:spx_profiles} show that the spectral indices steepen across the width of RSE and RN towards the central region of eFEDS~J093513.3+004746 and eFEDS~J093510.7+004910.
+In the halo region, the spectral indices do not change significantly over a distance of $\sim550$~kpc (i.e., bin numbers from 6 to 10 for RSE and from 6 to 11 for RN).
+Figure \ref{fig:spx_dist} provides further support to the spectral index variations in the halo.
+The distinctive spectral behavior in the relics and halo suggests different physical mechanisms for the origin of these extended sources.
+In the regions between the relics and halo (i.e., bin number 4 for RSE and 4-5 for RN) the spectral indices are flattened.
+One possibility is that the spectral flattening is generated in a region of short-lived (100~Myr) and intense turbulence that could be generated in the downstream region of the shock connected to RN \citep[e.g.,][]{Markevitch2010}; more robust measurements of the spatial evolution of the spectral index from deeper observations could be used to constrain the strength and decay timescale of this turbulent component.

-\subsection{Discrete Sources}
+\subsection{Discrete sources}

-A number of compact radio sources are visible at 145~MHz and 383~MHz in Figure \ref{fig:radio} and \ref{fig:gmrt_hsc}.
+A number of compact radio sources are visible at 145~MHz and 383~MHz in Figures \ref{fig:radio} and \ref{fig:gmrt_hsc}.
 Most of the notable compact sources A, B, C, and D are located in the central region of the cluster.
 A tail radio galaxy E is observed at the southern edge of the radio halo.
-Spectroscopic redshift of the source E (i.e. $z=0.350437\pm0.000099$; \citealt{aguado2019fifteenth}) suggests that it is a member of the cluster system.
+The spectroscopic redshift of source E (i.e., $z=0.350437\pm0.000099$; \citealt{aguado2019fifteenth}) suggests that it is a member of the cluster system.
 The integrated flux densities and spectral indices of the sources are given in Table \ref{tab:sources}.
 Their spectral indices range between $-1.01$ (D) and $-1.36$ (C).
-The source E has a spectral gradient that steepens from $-0.80$ to $-1.9$ in the west-east direction.
+The source E has a spectral gradient that steepens from $-0.80$ to $-1.9$ in the west--east direction.

-\subsection{Merger Scenario}
+\subsection{Merger scenario}